 That night I awoke, as I’m not a good sleeper.
 The room was in pitch black and for a moment I imagined I was on that stricken steamer as she began to sink.
 I felt the hysteria, the screaming, then the water closing in on me and I was struggling to breathe and then silence.
 My thrashing about must have disturbed Joanna because the light, which she had switched on, suddenly awakened me.
 She was holding me.

-‘It’s Ok, you’re Ok,’ I heard her say as she stroked my brow.
+‘It’s OK, you’re OK,’ I heard her say as she stroked my brow.
 I slowly came to and realised it was only a dream.
 Neither of us was able to sleep after that and we passed the rest of the night holding each other until the early sun lit up the room.

 By the morning everything seemed back to normal.
 The night was forgotten and we prepared for the meeting with Aftonio Katsaros, the signatory of the posted letter.
 After breakfast on the verandah, we made our way to the old Port and to the Café Greco on the corner.
 As we arrived I could see a man sitting at a table in the open.
 He waved and we joined him.